mcprostar205/MultiformatsKit/Sources/MultiformatsKit/Documentation.docc/Overview.md

 Create cryptographic hashes, base encodings, serialized serialization codecs, and more.

+@Metadata {
+    @PageImage(
+        purpose: icon,
+        source: "multiformatskit_icon",
+        alt: "A technology icon representing the MultiformatsKit framework.")
+    @PageColor(blue)
+}

 ## Overview

 `MultiformatsKit` is a Swift implementation of the [Multiformats](https://multiformats.io) suite of specifications.
-It enables content addressing and self-describing data formats in Swift using consistent and interoperable primitives.
+It enables content addressing and self-describing data formats in Swift using consistent and standardized building blocks.

 This package includes support for the core Multiformats technologies: